-- a) a regulator approved under schedule 4 of the $\underline{\mathsf{Act}},$ including: - the Association of Chartered Certified Accountants (for reserved probate activities); - the Association of Costs Lawyers, through the Costs Lawyer Standards Board; - the Bar Council, through the Bar Standards Board (for barristers); - the Chartered Institute of Patent Attorneys, through the Intellectual Property Regulation Board; - the Council for Licensed Conveyancers; - the Institute of Chartered Accountants in Scotland (for reserved probate activities); - ILEX Professional Standards, through the Chartered Institute of Legal Executives; - the Institute of Trade Mark Attorneys, through the Intellectual Property Regulation Board; - the Law Society, through the Solicitors Regulation Authority; - the Master of the Faculties (for notaries); and - the Legal Services Board (but only for any alternative business structures it licenses directly); - b) (for the purpose of these rules) the Claims Management Services Regulator (for claims management services). - 1.9 Legal Ombudsman means the ombudsman scheme established by the Office for Legal Complaints. - 1.10 Ombudsman means: - a) any ombudsman from the Legal Ombudsman;8 and - b) any Legal Ombudsman staff member to whom an ombudsman has delegated the relevant functions (but an ombudsman cannot delegate the functions of determining a complaint or of dismissing or discontinuing it for any of the reasons under paragraph 5.7).9
+- a) a regulator approved under schedule 4 of the Act, including: - the Association of Chartered Certified Accountants (for reserved probate activities); - the Association of Costs Lawyers, through the Costs Lawyer Standards Board; - the Bar Council, through the Bar Standards Board (for barristers); - the Chartered Institute of Patent Attorneys, through the Intellectual Property Regulation Board; - the Council for Licensed Conveyancers; - the Institute of Chartered Accountants in England and Wales (for reserved probate activities) - the Institute of Chartered Accountants in Scotland (for reserved probate activities); - CILEX Regulation, through the Chartered Institute of Legal Executives; - the Chartered Institute of Trade Mark Attorneys, through the Intellectual Property Regulation Board; - the Law Society, through the Solicitors Regulation Authority; - the Master of the Faculties (for notaries); and - the Legal Services Board (but only for any alternative business structures it licenses directly); - b) (for the purpose of these rules) the Claims-Management Regulator (for claims managementservices). - 1.9 Determination8 means a final decision that is made by an ombudsman on a complaint. - 1.10 Legal Ombudsman means the ombudsman scheme established by the Office for Legal Complaints. - 1.11 Ombudsman means: - a) any ombudsman from the Legal Ombudsman;9 and - b) any Legal Ombudsman staff member to whom an ombudsman has delegated the relevant functions (but an ombudsman cannot delegate the functions of determining a complaint or of dismissing or discontinuing it for any of the reasons under paragraph 5.7).10

-1.11 Party includes:
+- 1.12 Party includes:

 - a) a complainant (covered by chapter two);

 - b) an authorised person (covered by chapter two) against whom the complaint is made;

-- c) an authorised person (covered by chapter five) whom an ombudsman treats as a joint respondent to a complaint.
-10
+- c) an authorised person (covered by chapter five) whom an ombudsman treats as a joint respondent to a complaint.11

-- 1.12 Public body means any government department, local authority or any other body constituted for the purposes of the public services, local government or the administration of justice.11
+- 1.13 Public body means any government department, local authority or any other body constituted for the purposes of the public services, local government or the administration of justice.
+12

-- 1.13 Reserved legal activity (as defined in schedule 2 of the Act) means:
+- 1.14 Reserved legal activity (as defined in schedule 2 of the Act) means:

 - a) exercising a right of audience;

 - b) conducting litigation;

 - c) reserved instrument activities;

 - d) probate activities;

 - e) notarial activities;

 - f) administration of oaths.